-ShareTheMeal is an app from the World Food Programme that enables people to "share their meals" with children in need.
-It costs US$ 0.50 to feed one child for a day.
+ShareTheMeal is an app from the United Nations World Food Programme that enables people to "share their meals" with children in need.
+With US$ 0.80, we can feed one child for a day.

 Our team is located in Berlin.
 If you would like to get in touch, email us at email@example.com.

 ShareTheMeal raises funds to feed people and help build a world with zero hunger.
-Users can choose where their donation will help, and give US$ 0.50 (or more) with a tap in our smartphone app, feeding one hungry child for a day.
-We call this "to share the meal".
+Users can choose where their donation will help, and give US$ 0.80 (or more) with a tap in our app.
 The United Nations World Food Programme receives the funds and provides the meals.
-In the app we show users where their meals will go.
+In the app, we show users how their meals are fighting hunger.